 2.12.3 Rotor turning of gearboxes.

 2.12.3.1 Mark low-speed shaft and rotate 2 1/4 revolutions weekly.
-Shaft rotation must be accomplished with a strap wrench or other non-marring device.
+Shaft rotation is to be accomplished with a strap wrench or other non-marring device.
 Verify that radial bearings have adequate lubrication before turning shaft.